jiasong18/Ant-Media-Server-Wiki/FAQ.md

 ## How to resolve "WebRTC Stream stops after a few seconds" issue?

-This issue is generally caused by not opening UDP ports.
-Please open the UDP ports of the server between 5000-65000.
+This issue is generally caused by not open UDP ports.
+Please make sure UDP ports of the server between 5000-65000 are opened.
+If you are still having this issue, please let us know that.

 ## How to fix “NotSupportedError” in publishing WebRTC stream in Ant Media Server?
 Problem is caused from attempting to access media source as discussed in https://stackoverflow.com/questions/34215937/getusermedia-not-supported-in-chrome.